‘The Masked Dancer’ spoilers: The Zebra is …

 SEE ‘The Masked Dancer’ spoilers: Cotton Candy is …

-We are certain that the Zebra is professional boxer Oscar De La Hoya.
-Don’t agree?
-Consider the following facts:
+We are absolutely sure that the Zebra is professional boxer Oscar De La Hoya.
+Here is our reasoning:

+The Zebra’s super clue last week was a t-shirt that read “K.O” (as in knockout).
+De La Hoya certainly racked up a lot of those in his career.
+He won his first national title when he was 17 (we saw that number referenced in the first clues video).
+He went on to win a gold medal in the lightweight division at the 1992 Summer Olympics.
+As a group, “The Masked Dancer” contestants have won four Olympic titles (Cotton Candy bagged the other three.)

+The Zebra says he plans to keep the fun Latin vibes going.
+De La Hoya’s parents emigrated from Mexico and this California native is fluent in Spanish.
+He loves to sing and in 2000 his self-titled disc even reaped a Grammy nomination; as a group, “The Masked Dancer” contestants have contended 20 times for music’s highest award.

 Zebra revealed that he was raised in a rough part of town; De La Hoya hails from East L.A., which certainly fits that description.
 And the shot of Dad’s Appliance Store reminded us that Oscar is from a long line of boxers, including his father and grandfather.